 16. Clean your cutting board thoroughly with vinegar.
 White Vinegar is inexpensive, but it is also a great cleaning product for the kitchen to remove dirt and mildew.
 Vinegar is also a natural solution that fights bacteria.
 Spray your cutting board with vinegar before washing with soap.

 19. An Instant-Read thermometer is an excellent investment in the kitchen.
-An instant-thermometer is the answer to always wondering at what temperature it is safe to eat your meat or poultry.
-This gadget will not only serve a purpose with a small portion but for a significant portion as well.
+An instant thermometer is the answer to always wondering at what temperature it is safe to eat your meat or poultry.
+This gadget will not only serve a purpose for a small portion but for a significant portion as well.
 There is no need to break the bank when purchasing one; buy an affordable thermometer and easy to use.

 20. Always taste your food before adding additional seasoning.
 Taste matters all around.
 Choose the right spices and herbs to season your food.
 Salt and pepper are not the answer to making food taste delicious.
-It would help if you had a combination or blend of several spices such as garlic, parsley, thyme, sage; some of the best ones make poultry taste lovely.
-Start using combined blends to flavor all your foods.
-Check out our Noubess Shop for Poultry Seasoning, Fish Seasoning, and many more flavors and spice varieties.
+It would help if you had a combination or blend of several spices such as garlic, parsley, thyme, and sage; some of the best ones make poultry taste lovely.
+Start using combined dried and wet blends to flavor all your foods.
+Check out Noubess.com for seasonings, spices, and condiments.